2020 Knight Campus Undergraduate Scholars Take Their Research Remote

 Lab: Plesa Kab

-Repurposing bacteriophage phi29 as a tool for molecular engineering
+Repurposing the minimal replication system of a bacteriophage as a tool for bioengineering

-The bioinformatics skills I've learned through this project in Calin Plesa's lab have helped me prepare for a career in research, and also spiked my interest in bioengineering.
-Professor Plesa's research goals are inspiring, and I feel fortunate to have the opportunity to work with him through the undergraduate scholars program."
+The bioinformatics skills I've learned through this project have helped me prepare for a career in research, and also spiked my interest in bioengineering.
+Professor Plesa's research goals are inspiring, and I feel fortunate to have the opportunity to work with him through the undergraduate scholars program.

 Mentor: Cathy Pohl Robinson